antoniablair/pyladies_scraping_workshop/README.md

-# Intro to Webscraping with PyLadies
+# Intro to Web Scraping with PyLadies

 ### Description